11jo/JOining_Party/Readme.md

     - Follow (Close or at sight) the party member who initiate the talk.
 	- Make the familiar joining the party as regular party member.
 	- Make the familiar joining the party just an instant, to deal with statistic, inventory or level, then automatically returning to familiar state.
+	- Choose if you want the familier to be deactivate for Cutscenes.
+	- Make the familiar completly leave the party, will automatically be added an instant to the group then removed, in order to set leaving dialog.

 **Familiar will "switch"** in party some time to time to allow them **to be considered as party member** continually.
   - If a party slot remain empty.